Generally, educators don’t expect teacher gifts.

 Teachers don’t have enough time for everything that needs to be done.
 Whatever time you have available will help the teacher.
 You can even volunteer to take things home to do like cutting out or organizing things.
 Helping with the small things lightens the teacher’s load.
 It also shows your appreciation and that you value the teacher’s time as much as your own.

 It may seem boring to you, but these are quite practical if they are from a store the teacher can use.
 All types of gift cards will work, your imagination is the limit.
-Instead of giving the teacher ANOTHER mug, furnish them a card to a local coffee shop.
+Instead of giving the teacher ANOTHER coffee mug, furnish them a card to a local coffee shop.
+It’s perfect for the coffee lover to finish off the school day.

 A prepaid card to a bookstore is a gift idea most teachers will love.
 Few teachers won’t enjoy a book or the combo of a coffee while reading a book.